-Key audit matter How the scope of our audit addressed the key audit matter Recoverability of ntercompany debt As the entity on-lends to three of the Group's Registered Providers, the principle risk facing the entity is that these entities will be unable to make its interest or principal payments when they fall due.
+Key audit matter How the scope of our audit addressed the key audit matter Recoverability of amounts owed by group undertakings As disclosed in note 7 of the Financial Statements the company is owed £747,866,000 by Group companies As the entity on-lends to two of the Group's Registered Providers, the principal risk facing the entity is that these entities will be unable to make its interest or principal payments when they fall due.
 Recoverability of these balances is specifically tied to the future viability of the Group's Registered Providers and needs to be reviewed at each balance sheet date.
-Our audit response involved the following procedures on the long-term forecasts of the Group to assess the ability of the Registered Providers to repay their debt to Stonewater Funding PLC: As disclosed in note 7 of the Financial Statements the company is bwed E748,083,000 by Group companies The directors of the entity have confirmed their review of the viability assessment as demonstrated by the updated 30- year business plans prepared by the Group's Registered Providers and assessed that there are no factors or events that may cast doubt on the ability of it to continue to operate for the foreseeable future, and as a result, will be able to make its interest or principle payments when they fall due.
-The directors' updated 30 -year business plans involves a number of subjective judgements.
+The directors of the entity have confirmed their review of the viability assessment as demonstrated by the updated 30-year business plans prepared by the Group's Registered Providers and assessed that there are no factors or events that may cast doubt on the ability of it to continue to operate for the foreseeable future, and as a result, will be able to make its interest or principle payments when they fall due.
+The directors' updated 30-year business plans involves a number of subjective judgements.
 We have therefore spent significant audit effort in assessing the appropriateness of the assumptions involved, and as such this was identified as a Key Audit Matter.
-Assessment of the internal forecasting process to confirm the projections are prepared by appropriate personnel that are aware of the detailed figures in the forecast but also to have a high-level understanding of the entity's market, strategy, and profile in the customer base.
-Obtaining and assessing the availability of financing facilities, including the nature of facilities, repayment terms and financial covenants.
-We noted that management's detailed covenant projections show significant headroom for the duration of the period considered which is to 31 March 2027 as well as the longer term 30-year business plan.
+Our audit response involved the following procedures on the long-term forecasts of the Group to assess the ability of the Registered Providers to repay their debt to the Company Challenge of the internal forecasting process, including ensuring that the projections are prepared by appropriate personnel, as well as ensuring the forecasts are consistent with our understanding of the Group's market, strategy and profile in the customer base.
+Obtaining and assessing the availability of financing facilities, including the nature of facilities, repayment terms and ability of the Registered Providers to remain within financial covenants limits.
 Consideration of the forecasts prepared by management and challenge of the key assumptions based on our knowledge of the business.
-As referred to in the basis of preparation note, management has modelled reasonably possible downside scenarios.
+As referred to in the going concern accounting policy management has modelled adverse changes in inflation, interest rates as well as multifaceted scenarios.
 We have considered the appropriateness of the downside scenarios and challenged management to confirm that they have suitably addressed the inputs, which are most susceptible to change, including those in respect of revenue, margins and cost savings.
-We challenged management to the mitigating actions identified by them in their assessment and the quantum and period ascribed to these mitigating actions.
-Scenarios modelled by management include a reverse stress test to analyse the impact on covenant compliance in a scenario with multiple adverse conditions including higher SONIA rates, higher inflation, reduction in property sales and the level of voids and bad debt.
+We challenged management on the suitability of the mitigating actions identified by them in their assessment and the quantum and period ascribed to these mitigating actions.
 We reviewed the reasonableness of the proposed mitigations and if the mitigations were entirely in the control of management to action.

-We have, in completing the review, considered the ability of the relevant Registered Providers to repay their debt to Stonewater Funding Plc as it falls due.
-Key observations: We noted no material exceptions through performing these procedures.
+Key observations:

+We noted no material exceptions through

+performing these procedures